Andi Binet

 - Email: andi.binet@ubc.ca

-Andrew Binet is an Assistant Professor of Community-Engaged Research in the School of Community and Regional Planning at UBC.
+Andi Binet is an Assistant Professor of Community-Engaged Research in the School of Community and Regional Planning at UBC.
 Through community-based, participatory research processes, they collaborate with community members to ask, answer and act on research questions that matter to them.
-Andrew is especially interested in understanding how urban environments shape our health and the relationships of care that sustain us, and how social and community planning can be tools for responding to the contemporary crisis of care and achieving health equity.
+Andi is especially interested in understanding how urban environments shape our health and the relationships of care that sustain us, and how social and community planning can be tools for responding to the contemporary crisis of care and achieving health equity.

-Learn more about the Healthy Neighborhoods Study.
+Learn more about the Healthy Neighborhoods Study

-Learn more about the Healthy Neighborhoods Study.
+Learn more about the Healthy Neighborhoods Study

 Research and Specialties